anabaei/codeCore/NodeJs_ Tut/NodeJS.md

 app.use(Express.static(path.join(__dirname, 'public')))
 ```
 #### Flex
+* bg or lg in nav bar bootstrap means when colapse
+* ml-auto is gonna fill out all space from left with a margin.it works in inside flex containers always
 * In bootstrap to use flex we need a wrapper div class to use align  we can wrap it first with `d-flex`
 ```css
 class= "d-flex flex-column"